Cataracts, Cataract Surgery

 About Cataract Surgery

 During cataract surgery we remove cataract and replace it with a clear permanent lens implant (IOL) in order to correct your vision.
 Among seniors and “baby boomers,” cataract surgery is one of the safest, most effective, predictable and common operations performed the U.S with more than 2.5 million people having cataract surgery & lens implants each year.
-At Tenafly Eye Associates our cataract surgeons Jacob Chung, M.D. & John Stabile, M.D. typically perform the cataract operation and lens implant surgery on an outpatient basis which offers comfortable and convenient same-day surgery.
+At Tenafly Eye Associates our cataract surgeon Jacob Chung, M.D., typically performs the cataract operation and lens implant surgery on an outpatient basis which offers comfortable and convenient same-day surgery.

 The Cataract Surgery Procedure

 Preparation for your cataract operation will begin with a few sets of drops being placed in your eye to dilate your pupil.
 Additionally, your eye will be treated with anesthetic drops to numb the surface of your eye so that you will feel little if any discomfort during your cataract surgery.
 In addition you will be given medicines to help you relax if desired.
 The entire procedure usually takes less than 30 minutes and is not uncomfortable.

 During your cataract exam and preoperative measurement visit, Dr. Chung and the staff will discuss choosing a cataract lens implant to correct your vision and help you see clearly.
 Your cataract surgeon can use multifocal cataract lens implants to correct vision at distance and a full range of vision-arm’s length and up close-such as the AcrySof® IQ PanOptix™ Multifocal Lens Implant (IOL) as well as toric lens implants to correct astigmatism such as the AcrySof® Toric Lens Implant, so that you can reduce your dependence on glasses after cataract surgery.
 We will take the time necessary to answer all of your questions so you can relax on the day of your surgery.